 Many people don’t use their full lung capacity when it comes to breathing.
 This leaves much unused potential, sitting at the bottom of their diaphragm.
 Imagine the power you could have if you tapped into that potential.

 As an awareness and relaxation exercise, practice keeping your shoulders low, your chest relaxed, and your breaths nice and deep.
 Holding an “ss” sound on exhale is also a great way to control your airflow.
 This method can easily be included into your singing practice.
 Another exercise is to inhale for 4 counts, hold for 4 counts, and exhale for 4 counts.

 5. Investing in Your Voice

 If you want to start seeing your voice as your instrument, then it’s essential to care for it.
-Just like you wouldn’t leave a guitar or trumpet out to gather dust or to get rusty.
+You wouldn’t leave a guitar or trumpet out to gather dust or to get rusty.
 You shouldn’t leave your voice to chance.